Bald Tyres-and Rain Soaked Roads = AQUAPLANING

 What is aquaplaning on Bald Tyres ?

-Of course, aquaplaning is a word that became synonymous with a advert in the 1970s.
-Now becoming a very important word.because of our changing climate and faster roads with increasing traffic numbers.
+Of course, aquaplaning is a word that became synonymous with a Goodyear Tyres advert in the 1970s.
+Now becoming a very important word.
+Because of our changing climate and faster roads with increasing traffic numbers.
 Aquaplaning, means that your wheel loses contact with road surface.
 In affect, due to a thin layer of water between the tyre and the road surface.
-Tyres

 Michelin have even developed a system called “the anti-surf system” to enable their products to give maximum grip when going through areas of static water on the roads, this system is built into the Michelin Pilot sports 3.
 This tyre has also got added shoulder design to help push the water away and help delay the onset of aquaplaning.